Bachata (music): 1970s–1980s: The continual growth of bachata music

-1990-2000s: The acceptance of bachata music
+1990s–2000s: The acceptance of bachata music

+Juan Luis Guerra played a pivotal role in bringing bachata music to an international audience, extending its reach beyond its Dominican Republic origins.
+The genre's rising global popularity was accompanied by a fresh, contemporary influence on its musical style.
+This evolution in bachata not only transformed its sound but also its associated dance form.
+Dance studios began to incorporate this modernized version of bachata, teaching enhanced techniques and more elaborate movement patterns, reflecting the genre's dynamic progression.

 By the early 1990s, the sound was further modernized and the bachata scene was dominated by two new artists: Luis Vargas and Antony Santos.
 Both incorporated a large number of bachata-merengues in their repertoires.
 Santos, Vargas and the many new style bachateros who would follow achieved a level of stardom that was unimaginable to the bachateros who preceded them—they were the first generation of pop bachata artists.
 It was also at this time that bachata began to emerge internationally as a music of Hispanic dance-halls.

 Juan Luis Guerra's Grammy-winning 1992 release, Bachata Rosa, is credited with making the genre more acceptable and helping bachata achieve legitimacy and international recognition.
 Although he used the word bachata in the album title, his songs have a more traditional bolero sound.

 By the beginning of the 21st century, the bachata group Aventura had taken the bachata envisioned by Juan Luis Guerra in the early 1990s to new heights.
 Led by lead singer Anthony "Romeo" Santos, they revolutionized and modernized the genre.
 They sold out Madison Square Garden numerous times and released countless top ten hits on the hot Latin charts including two number one hits "Por un segundo" and "Dile al Amor".
 Other big bachata acts in the decade included "Monchy y Alexandra" and Los Toros Band.

-2010s-present
+2010s–present

 Today, parallel to bachata music, fusion genres arose in Western countries such as the US, combining some of the rhythmic elements of bachata music with elements of Western music such as hip hop, R&B, pop, techno and more.
 This fusion genre became popular among Western audiences, and often includes covers of Western pop songs played on MTV and non-Latin radio stations.
-Notable artists of the new fusion genre are Prince Royce, Xtreme and Toby Love, among others.
+Notable artists of the new fusion genre are Prince Royce, Xtreme, Toby Love, and Toke D Keda, among others.
 By 2011, former Aventura member Romeo Santos also joined the fusion bandwagon, releasing several new albums which became popular in the US and other Western countries.
 Not only has bachata's popularity changed but so has its lyrics; before the lyrics were mostly about a cheating relationship and hurt feelings but now it talks about love and is more romantic.
 According to Bachata: Música Del Pueblo ("Bachata: Music of the People") the writers said: "In the past decade, bachata has been transformed from a ballad-style guitar music of the rural poor in the Dominican Republic to the hottest new music in the international Latino music market."